 Episode 25: A nice young boy appears at the Mahou-Dou and takes an interest in Doremi.
 He's Oyajide's accomplice and is just using Doremi to get closer to Hana.

 Episode 47: A previous Queen reveals her presence and a desire to keep the Curse of Majo Gaeru alive by killing Hana.
 She is doing this to make sure other Witches don't suffer as she did.

 Episode 1 of Dokkan: Hana becomes bored with Majo Kai and ages herself to Doremi's age, destroying her pendant in the process.

-Episode 30: The vines around the Previous Queen's Predecessor expand and begin casting curses.
+Episode 30 of Dokkan: The vines around the Previous Queen's Predecessor expand and begin casting curses.
 One of them appears in the human world at the end of the episode.

-Where the Hell Is Springfield?: The town that the show is based on, Misora City/Misora Town (depends on who's writing the episode), is a fictional location in the Kantou region of Japan.
+Where The Hell Is Springfield?: The town that the show is based on, Misora City/Misora Town (Depending on the Writer), is a fictional location in the Kantou region of Japan.
 Many people suspect that it's based off of the real-life Misora Town in Otsu, but that's all the way in the Kansai region.

 Who Wants to Live Forever?: In Dokkan 40, Doremi befriends the witch Mirai Sakura living in the human world, who is forced to constantly move around and part from the people she loves due to her long lifespan.
 Made even worse by leaving it ambiguous whether she does it to not be found out as a witch, or because she can't bear the pain of having to see them grow old and die before her or both.